-The revision and product identifier of the ATtiny1627 Curiosity Nano Board can be found in two ways: Either by utilizing the Atmel Studio/Microchip MPLAB® X IDE Kit Window or by looking at the sticker on the bottom side of the PCB.
+The revision and product identifier of the AVR128DA48 Curiosity Nano Board can be found in two ways: Either by utilizing the MPLAB® X IDE or Atmel Studio 7 Kit Window or by looking at the sticker on the bottom side of the PCB.

-By connecting ATtiny1627 Curiosity Nano to a computer with Atmel Studio/Microchip MPLAB® X IDE running, the Kit Window will pop up.
+By connecting AVR128DA48 Curiosity Nano to a computer with MPLAB® X IDE or Atmel Studio 7 running, the Kit Window will pop up.
 The first six digits of the serial number, which is listed under kit information, contain the product identifier and revision.

-Tip: The Kit Window can be opened in MPLAB® X IDE through the menu bar Window > Kit Window.
+Tip: The Kit Window can be opened in MPLAB[®] X IDE through the menu bar Window > Kit Window.